1-Day Islands of Adventure Itinerary

 Central Florida theme parks are currently utilizing health safety protocol, and this itinerary has been created following the reopening of Universal Orlando, taking into account those operational changes.
 With that said, Universal Orlando has not changed as much as Walt Disney World.
-Sure, there’s reduced capacity, physical distancing, and Universal’s face mask rules, but pretty much everything is close to normal.
+At this point, Universal has indoor face mask rules (again), but pretty much everything is close to normal–and we’d expect Universal to drop masking within the next month or two.

 Unlike Early Park Admission for Universal Studios Florida, we are big fans of it for Islands of Adventure.
 In fact, it’s a potential game-changer, allowing you to knock out popular rides in the Hogsmeade section of the Wizarding World of Harry Potter before the crowds arrive.
 Not having Early Park Admission forces you to work around it, which is why you don’t see the Harry Potter headliners at the beginning of the day here.